AdityaNair21/HabitatMap/README.md

 4. `use habitatmap`

-Now you can access all collections; users, species, reports, and any other which might be add in future.
+Now you can access all collections; users, species, reports, follows, and any other which might be add in future.